 - Navigate Collections

 Note that you use the function keys in combination with Fn-key, which you find below the F13 key.

 There is no user manual that explains all shortcuts and their key modifiers.
 Although a keyboard is rather self-explaining, I found out that there is so much more then meets the eye with this dedicated keyboard.
 As a result, I go through some of the more interesting groups to highlight

 A group of 8 Purple keys is assigned to Local Adjustments features.
 The B, E, and G-keys refer to the cursor tools of the Brush, Eraser, and Gradient respectively.
 The M-key is for Show/Hide Mask.

 Brush Size and Softness are controlled with the bracket keys.
-The square bracket pair is for Brush Size, and combined with Shift it become the accolade key pair for Softness.
+The square bracket pair is for Brush Size and combined with Shift it becomes the accolade key pair for Softness.